Below are some of the research projects and Web sites I’ve developed:

 Some of the papers and articles available online:

-- The Legacy of Coretta Scott King: A Gracious Voice & Divine Spirit.
+- The Legacy of Coretta Scott King: A Gracious Voice & Divine Spirit, a biographical sketch focusing on the musical accomplishments of the American Civil Rights icon

 - “Current Perspectives on Porgy and Bess,” published in the May 2011 edition of the International Music Score Library Project (IMSLP) Journal